maryfae/NaturalLanguageProcessing/README.md

 # Natural Language Processing

 Natural Language Processing (NLP) is a process for computers to learn language and perform in depth analysis of text along with generating new text.
-There are a wide variety of applications of NLP, and new applications are implements almost daily.
+There are a wide variety of applications of NLP, and new applications are discovered and implemented almost daily.

 This repo contains a variety of NLP tools and example notebooks for the tools.